keri-foundation/.github/profile/README.md

 Maturation of the tooling: Finish KERI's code base and build "One-click KERI" through the 5 W's: Wallet, Witness, Watcher, Web, and Wizard.

 ## For - and by who?
 Members, donors, supporters, coders, users, and adepts of the KERI Suite who are interested in - or work on the projects visit this GitHub repository collection.
+A diverse group of contributors maintains the repos here.
+However, the role of Dr. Samuel M. Smith, the inventor and lead developer of KERI, is prominent.

 ## What for?
 This user account on github focuses on the open-source development of tools, governance, and education for KERI implementations.